kubos/kubos/docs/first-project.md

         $ git clone https://github.com/kubos-rt-example myproject

-If you created your project from a clone there's some additional setup needed to satisfy all of the projects depedencies for Kubos source modules.
+If you created your project from a clone there's some additional setup needed to satisfy all of the projects dependencies for Kubos source modules.

 Running the following commands will clone a project and link all of the Kubos modules needed to build it: